All Episodes

 Liberalism keeps people down.

-Liberalism keeps a foot on their back, so they can't get up.
+Liberalism keeps a foot on their back so they can't get up.

-But that's he wasn't doing this in it.
+But that's, he wasn't doing this.

 We'll be back.

-Open Line Friday, hosted by me, El Rush Bowl, at 800-282-2882.
+Open Lion Friday, hosted by me, El Rushball, at 800-282-2882.

 McCain appeared on the view today, and he was swarmed.